 - Make a list of all the medications you take and write down any allergies you have (if applicable).

 - Create a brief timeline of your GYN/medical history: it’s very useful to have the dates of diagnosis, treatment, names of your providers, etc. at your fingertips without having to search for this information.

 - Know the names and phone numbers of all your health care providers, then store the contact information in your phone or someplace else where the information is readily available.

 - Add your GYN appointments (and other medical appointments) in your calendar.

 If you have to change or cancel a GYN (or medical) appointment, make sure you call the office well in advance.
 Some medical offices will charge you for the visit unless you contact them 24–48 hrs. before your scheduled appointment.

-Take this short quiz and find out if you are close to managing your own GYN and other medical care.
+Take this short survey and find out if you are close to managing your own GYN and other medical care.